brianellin/bsky-mcp-server/test/thread_examples_results.md

           <replies>
             <post type="reply" uri="at://did:plc:uyex2smrqix2fy3f6bx6o4jd/app.bsky.feed.post/3lmmys7nsjs2q" bsky_url="https://bsky.app/profile/timonsku.zip/post/3lmmys7nsjs2q" author_name="Timon" author_handle="timonsku.zip" posted_at="4/12/2025, 9:55:41 AM" reply_to="at://did:plc:uyex2smrqix2fy3f6bx6o4jd/app.bsky.feed.post/3lmmys7nrkk2q">
               <content>
                 Also the ability to block/opt-out of feeds becomes important as we can see with Discover.
-You should have the ability to say you don&apos;t want your posts be ingested by a particular feed if that spills people into your mentions that you don&apos;t like to be interacting with.
+You should have the ability to say you don't want your posts be ingested by a particular feed if that spills people into your mentions that you don't like to be interacting with.
               </content>
               Engagement: 0 likes, 0 reposts, 1 replies
               <replies>
                 <post type="reply" uri="at://did:plc:uyex2smrqix2fy3f6bx6o4jd/app.bsky.feed.post/3lmmywzon6s2q" bsky_url="https://bsky.app/profile/timonsku.zip/post/3lmmywzon6s2q" author_name="Timon" author_handle="timonsku.zip" posted_at="4/12/2025, 9:58:22 AM" reply_to="at://did:plc:uyex2smrqix2fy3f6bx6o4jd/app.bsky.feed.post/3lmmys7nsjs2q">
                   <content>
                     At the end of the day, a feed is what makes or breaks a social network.
-If you don&apos;t do that well you are just a chronological single topic forum like Mastodon.
+If you don't do that well you are just a chronological single topic forum like Mastodon.
                   </content>
                 </post>
               </replies>